5 Ways Background Screening for Contractors Differs from Employment Screening

 5. Ability to Apply Your Standards

 While the contractor may have been screened to the standards of their direct employer, these standards may not equal your own.
 Likewise, many programs carry only a certification that the individual has been screened.
-What your organization is willing to accept in a background screen may be different and implementing your screening program allows you to apply and uphold those standards.
-It is your reputation and business you are protecting so relying on certification is insufficient.
-Should the unfortunate circumstance arise where there is an issue, the ability for your organization to cite their policy, program, and requirements may well be the saving grace when facing legal or other claims.
+What your organization is willing to accept in a background screen may be different, and implementing your screening program allows you to apply and uphold those standards.
+It is your reputation and business you are protecting, so relying on certification is insufficient.
+Should the unfortunate circumstance arise where there is an issue, the ability of your organization to cite its policy, program, and requirements may well be the saving grace when facing legal or other claims.

 When evaluating the risk and quality of your contracted network, background checks can play an important role.
 Screening your contractors ensures consistent brand protection and standards across your direct hires and contracted services.
 Customers view contractors as an extension of your organization and do not differentiate their expectations based on whether you directly employ them or not.
 Your company name is what they remember, not the contracted company that engages the actual contractor doing the work in their home.

-Many background checking companies will indicate they screen employees and can also handle contractor screening, but as we’ve demonstrated, there is a difference and the expertise needed to balance those needs is critical to the success of your contractor screening program.
+Many background check companies will indicate they screen employees and can also handle contractor screening, but as we’ve demonstrated, there is a difference, and the expertise needed to balance those needs is critical to the success of your contractor screening program.